vk-webdesign/cp1-final-project-fall-2018/README.md

 What did you do in each of the past five weeks?

 - Week 1: Write proposal// set up respritory and initial files/workspace
-- Week 2: Research API implimentation and API experiementation// Setup workspace.
+- Week 2: Research API implementation and API experiementation// Setup workspace.// dribble API not functional, dated// Implementing Behance API. // update workspace to acomodate p5 and inserts Behance API.
 - Week 3:
 - Week 4:
 - Week 5: Present!